ocaml/ocaml.org/data/tutorials/ds_05_seq.md

    parameter: `Seq.Nil` and `[]`.
 1. Non-empty lists and sequences are both pairs whose former member is a piece of data.
-1. However, the latter member in lists is a `list` too, while in sequences, it is a function returning a `Seq.node`.
+1. However, the latter member in lists is recursively a `list`, while in sequences, it is a function returning a `Seq.node`.

 A value of type `Seq.t` is “frozen” because the data it contains isn't immediately available.
-A `unit` value has to be supplied to recover it, which is called “unfreezing.”
-However, unfreezing only gives access to the tip of the icicle, since the second argument of `Seq.Cons` is a function too.
+A `unit` value has to be supplied to recover it, which we may see as “unfreezing.”
+However, unfreezing only gives access to the tip of the sequence, since the second argument of `Seq.Cons` is a function too.

 Frozen-by-function tails explain why sequences may be considered potentially infinite.
 Until a `Seq.Nil` value has been found in the sequence,